jezzsantos/saastack/docs/decisions/README.md

 * status: {proposed | rejected | accepted | deprecated | … | superseded by }
 * date: {YYYY-MM-DD} when the decision was last updated
 * deciders: everyone involved in the decision
-* (optional) consulted: everyone whose opinions are sought and with whom there is a two-way communication (such as subject matter experts)
+* (optional) consulted: everyone whose opinions are sought and with whom there is a two-way communication (such as subject-matter experts)
 * (optional) informed: everyone who is kept up-to-date on progress in one-way communication

 # Context and Problem Statement